 Most Chicken Soups involve real comfort with soft flavors, but Tom Kha Gai soup recipe is a real step apart thanks to a real dose of lime juice and layers of herb flavors in it’s soul.

-- Coconut milk: The best coconut milk here is a nice thick creamier milk, no reduced fat here.
+- Coconut milk: A nice thick creamier milk is best.
+It's best not to replace with reduced fat here.
 If you want to make it creamier, you could add 1 cup coconut cream and thin it out with ½ cup water.

-- Chicken stock: This one is used over and over again in many traditional recipes and the best to use is obviously homemade, but any good full bodied chicken stock works well here.
+- Chicken stock: The best to use is homemade stock, but any good full bodied chicken stock works well here.
 If you don’t have any one hand, substitute in equal measure with vegetable stock.

-- Galangal: This Asian ingredient can be found in most Asian supermarkets as a fresh rhizome which is what you’ll want here.
-It closely resembles ginger in appearance, but has a very different flavor in that it is more citrusy and lighter in fragrance than ginger which is spicier in fragrance and more pungent in flavor.
+- Galangal: This Asian ingredient can be found in most Asian supermarkets as a fresh rhizome.
+It closely resembles ginger in appearance, but has a very different flavor in that it is more citrusy and lighter in fragrance than ginger.
 They cannot be interchanged, so if you cannot source fresh galangal for the soup, simply add 1 tablespoon fresh ginger and ½ teaspoon lemon juice to create a similar flavor here.

-- Lemongrass: The mild citrus flavor in fresh lemongrass works perfectly to compliment the galangal, lime leaves and lime juice in our soup and you should be able to source these from an Asian supermarket.
+- Lemongrass: The mild citrus flavor in fresh lemongrass works perfectly to compliment the galangal, lime leaves and lime juice in our soup.
+You should be able to source this fresh from an Asian supermarket.
 If you cannot source fresh lemongrass, you can use 2 teaspoons of ginger alongside 2 teaspoons of cilantro stalks.

-- Cilantro: Fresh cilantro is also known as coriander (which is actually the name for the seeds) helps infuse the soup base with the stalks and then the finely chopped leaves help to round out the citrusy flavor of the soup with a garnishing on top.
+- Cilantro: Fresh cilantro is also known as coriander helps infuse the soup base with the stalks.
+The finely chopped leaves help to round out the citrusy flavor of the soup with a garnishing on top.
 If you cannot stand the flavor of this, simply omit from the recipe.

 - Mushrooms: Any mushrooms you have on hand work here, with Oysters or even dried mushrooms working.

-- Shallot: A shallot or small onion is not essential, but is used in a number of Thai Chicken Soup recipes and is a great way to add more veggies into your meal.
+- Shallot: A shallot or small onion is not essential, but is a great way to add more vegetables into your meal.

-- Thai chili: Thai chilis are small so a fresh cayenne pepper is a great substitute here.
+- Thai chili: Thai chilis are small so a fresh cayenne pepper is a great replacement.

-- Rice: Most often served traditionally with rice, Jasmine rice is best served here, thanks to it being grown primarily in Southeast Asia with it’s long but also thicker grain then Basmati makes it ideal to serve alongside your soup.
+- Rice: Most often served traditionally with rice, Jasmine rice is best served here, thanks to it being grown primarily in Southeast Asia with it’s long but also thicker grain then Basmati.

 See recipe card for quantities.